 Please note: When there aren’t any log files in the above folder, please check out this registry key: PlatformLogRetention in the registry: HKLM\SYSTEM\CurrentControlSet\Services\TPM .
 If it’s set to zero, I guess you know what that means…it’s off.
 If you want to enable it, change it back to 0xffffffff

 But the logs are pretty useless, except if you download this PowerShell module and convert them.
-Please visit this Github website and download the Module and take a look for yourself
+Please visit this Github website, and download the Module so you could take a look for yourself

 TCGLogTools/README.md at master · mattifestation/TCGLogTools · GitHub